micado-scale/docs/user_documentation/rst/application_description.rst

 To instantiate MiCADO workers on a cloud through Oracle interface, please use the template below.
-Currently, only **Terraform** has support for Oracle, so Terraform must be enabled as in :ref:`customize`, and the interface must be set to Terraform as in the example below.
+Currently, only **Terraform** has support for Oracle, so Terraform must be enabled as in :ref:`customize`, and the interface must be set to Terraform as in the example below under ``context``.

+**Note** that OCI's Ubuntu VM images feature a number of strict ``iptables`` rules, which will restrict normal communnication between worker nodes and the MiCADO Master.
+To resolve this issue, it is important to include the VM contextualisation commands that can be seen in the example below.

 ::